ARIA10 min25 XP

 Explain with Analogies

-Shiv AI explains this lesson using only real-life analogies.
-No code at all.
+Shiv AI explains this lesson using real-life analogies.

 index.html